KQM-git/TCL/characters/pyro/xiangling.md

 * Multiple Guobas can exist on-field at a time if Xiangling has enough Cooldown Reduction
 * Guoba self applies pyro aura when he attacks.
 This aura can be swirled.
+* Upon casting, Guoba can snapshot and benefit from 1 stack of the Crimson Witch of Flames 4-Piece Bonus.
 {% endtab %}

 {% tab title="Pyronado" %}